 Professional career history

 I originally studied film production at New York University with the intent to make documentary film, and then moved into Linguistic Anthropology at University of Texas at Austin, where I received my Masters with a thesis on tourism and language in Morocco.
 I then passed a second postgraduate degree (Masters 2 Recherche) at Paris V – René Descartes in Sociolinguistics, with a thesis on linguistic practices of diasporic visitors in Moroccan markets.
 I completed my PhD thesis in Human Geography at University College London, combining my previous research with recent theories from geography about embodiment, assemblage, and mobilities.
 I then completed a postdoctoral project on tourism and urban development in Morocco at Wageningen University with Claudio Minca.
-Currently, I am an Assistant Professor in Globalisation and Development in 2015, and am now Associate Professor in Diasporic Mobilities in the Department of Society Studies.
+I joined Maastricht University as Assistant Professor in Globalisation and Development in 2015, and am now Associate Professor in Diasporic Mobilities in the Department of Society Studies.